 This trip, unlike any of my previous endeavours was really diving head first into unknown waters.
 I came here knowing little about the country, no Spanish to speak of, and no clue what I just got myself into.
 I figured I should seize the opportunity.
-The process of getting here was such a daze, in the midst of dissertation madness, I stumbled upon this current internship during my bouts of procrastination/ near mental breakdown of piecing my dissertation together.
-With my dissertation deadline fast approaching (or in reality a self-imposed earlier deadline, in order to cross the pond to make it to my beloved cousin’s wedding), and no plans in sight, the discovery of this internship was a sign.
+The process of getting here was such a daze, in the midst of dissertation madness, I stumbled upon this current fellowship during my bouts of procrastination/ near mental breakdown of piecing my dissertation together.
+With my dissertation deadline fast approaching (or in reality a self-imposed earlier deadline, in order to cross the pond to make it to my beloved cousin’s wedding), and no plans in sight, the discovery of this fellowship was a sign.
 My excitement about the discovery soon dissipated as I realized the deadline was only days away.
 Days after what seemed to be the longest phone interview ever, I got the good news.

-so about life in Uruguay; it definitely has its ups and downs.
-Uruguay in comparison to its neighbors (Brazil and Argentina) is a dot on the map but I really like it.
+So about life in Uruguay; it definitely has its ups and downs.
+Uruguay in comparison to its neighbors (Brazil and Argentina) is a dot on the map.
+A dot that I really like!
 The people are fairly helpful.
 Being constantly stared at in public never ceases to amuse me.
 I am definitely an anomaly around these parts.
 Everything about me throws people off and trying to answer the “where are you from?” question is the hardest thing.
 For now I’ve perfected a simplified answer.
 Language wise, it was a rough start and till today I still struggle.
 There are days where I feel that my comprehension has gotten so much better and other days where it just hurts to keep up with the pace of conversations.
 I often miss the subtle jokes and nuances of the daily speech.
 I can’t really sum up my last 3 months in one post, and I have no intention of trying.
 I’m hoping I can just pick up from here.
 I put up a few pics on fb, so all those who repeatedly asked to see what Uruguay looks like can have a glimpse.

-Work wise, I am working on a water resource management project, sounds great in theory but in reality my day-to-day functions are more akin to those of a computer scientist/engineer.
+Work wise, I am working on a water resource management project, sounds great in theory but in reality my day-to-day functions are more akin to those of a computer programmer.
 I spend hours writing FORTRAN or visual basic codes.
 These days my activities have been primarily limited to debugging.
 I am having huge issues with the modeling program that refuses to accept the data files.
 So more or less I stare at decades and decades worth of data, trying to make changes to mistakes that I see in the hopes that I can get my model up and running.
 I ‘ll keep at it in the hopes of accomplishing something worthwhile in the end.

-I will try my best to keep this blog up, I promise
+I will try my best to keep this blog up, I promise.